 01 of 06

 You may not immediately think of concrete countertops as stone, but concrete is a mixture of finely crushed stone, sand, cement, and water.
 The mixture is poured into a mold, and after drying, forms a durable solid surface.
-The key to easy care for concrete countertops is how the countertop is sealed.
+Just as with concrete floors, the key to easy care for concrete countertops is how the countertop is sealed.
 The sealant should be acid, heat, and scratch resistant.
 Carefully read the instructions on how often the sealant should be reapplied.

 Daily Cleaning of Concrete Countertops